 Utah’s Not a Drop policy can result in seemingly inappropriately harsh penalties.
 For example, imagine a high school senior is about to graduate high school.
 They have already been accepted to college and their future looks bright and full of potential.
 Their family decides to throw them a celebratory dinner at a relative’s house.
 The soon-to-be high school graduate is given a glass of wine with dinner.
 On the way home, that senior gets pulled over.
 The arresting officer administers a breathalyzer test and finds trace amounts of alcohol.
 Now, that senior is facing a multiple year license suspension and their future is in jeopardy.
 While such a penalty seems harsh, it is entirely possible under Utah Law.

 Whatever the case may be, you should contact a Salt Lake City underage DUI attorney if you or a loved one was recently charged.
 Electing to proceed with the underage DUI without representation can lead to sustainable penalties that can plague the minor for years to come.
 With Utah’s tough stance on drinking and driving, you need to know that your attorney has the experience and qualifications to provide representation.
 With over 15 years of experience doing just that, Joseph Jardine and Peter Goodall can provide strong legal guidance and representation for your underage DUI charge.
-Call Jardine Law Offices, P.C. for a free consultation.
+Contact us for a free consultation.